“Investing in health to counter climate-related risks” - Breaking Latest News

 “The impact of climate change on health is a crucial issue and it is very important that for the first time, this year, the annual United Nations Climate Conference has included a day dedicated to health.
 Global health systems need to be better prepared and more resilient to address environmental crises.”

-This was stated by the Minister of Health, Orazio Schillaci, who spoke today at COP28 in Dubai where he participated in the meeting of Health Ministers.
+This was said by the Minister of Health, Orazio Schillaci, who spoke on Sunday 3 December at COP28 in Dubai, where he participated in the meeting of Health Ministers.

 “Our national health service – he added – has so far been able to mitigate the effects of climate change but we must take further action.
 This means promptly identifying climate-related health risks and adopting prevention, preparedness and rapid response interventions together with innovative solutions to reduce greenhouse gas emissions for the benefit of the climate and health.”